alanvillagrand/sorting-algorithm-visualizer/README.md

 ![Screenshot 4](https://github.com/alanvillagrand/sorting-algorithm-visualizer/assets/116222100/b655abd6-03c2-4cd7-b47e-17e7c72f8b7c)

 ## Change speed
 Use the scroll bar to speed up the process if needed.
-(It's finicky at the moment but will be fixed soon).
+(It's a little finicky at the moment but will be fixed soon).
 Feel free to pause or skip the animation as well.

 ![Screenshot 5](https://github.com/alanvillagrand/sorting-algorithm-visualizer/assets/116222100/691827f7-2c09-41ac-affd-260df2e21781)